 The document to which this cover statement is attached is submitted to oneM2M.
 Participation in, or attendance at, any activity of oneM2M, constitutes acceptance of and agreement to be bound by terms of the Working Procedures and the Partnership Agreement, including the Intellectual Property Rights (IPR) Principles Governing oneM2M Work found in Annex 1 of the Partnership Agreement.

-Title

 Semantic Recommendation in CSEs for Discovery

 Description